 One hire that Eggers immediately made was to bring Henry K. Beatty on as his attorney.
 Beatty would be a very busy man in the next several years.

 In early January 1912 Eggers made his staffing picks public and, with several exceptions, he did dismiss virtually the entire Sheriff’s Department staff that had served under former Sheriff Tom Finn.
-One former Finn employee he retained was August J. “Gus” Gilfeather, a druggist by trade, whom Eggers made his Superintendent of the County Jails.
+One former Finn employee he retained was Owen Augustus “Gus” Gilfether (his last name often spelled "Gilfeather" in the newspapers), a druggist by trade with a criminal record, whom Eggers made his Superintendent of the County Jails.

 Sheriff Eggers also picked Fred W. Klevesahl, a Mission District butcher, to be his Undersheriff (then spelled as two separate words) and Robert Hall, modestly known as “the boss of the Mission”, to run the County Jail commissary.
 The various other deputy, guard, and civilian positions were filled by those who directly helped Eggers win the Sheriff’s race, those hired from lists supplied by the various clubs and political organizations that had endorsed Eggers, and several members of Eggers’ family.